JaynieA/ES2015_practice/readme.md

   * Using the new class syntax, we can write better object oriented code
     * The `constructor` method is a special method for creating and initializing an object
+    * The class syntax is not introducing a new object model to JavaScript.
+It's just introducing a different way to do it than the existing prototype-based inheritance.
+    * Class Inheritance:
+      * We can use class inheritance to reduce code repetition.
+Child classes (sub classes) inherit and specialize behavior defined in parent classes.
       * The `extends` keyword is used to create a class that inherits methods and properties from another class.
-The `super` method runs the constructor function from the parent class.
+The `super` method (which must be called in the first line of the child constructor) runs the constructor function from the parent class.
+      * Child classes can invoke methods from their parent classes via the `super` object.